-Have you ever cut open a hard boiled egg and seen a green halo around the outside of the yolk?
-Or smelled a funky, sulphury odor?
+Have you ever cut open a hard-boiled egg and encountered a green halo around the outside of the yolk?
+Or smelled a funky, sulfury odor?

 Those are the telltale signs of overcooked eggs.
-Eggs contain a sulphur-based compound that, when heated too long, or at too high a temperature, will turn your egg yolks green and funky-smelling.
+Eggs contain a sulfur-based compound that when heated too long or at too high a temperature will turn your egg yolks green and funky-smelling.

-But if you cook your eggs properly, this won't happen.
+However, if you cook your eggs properly, this won't happen.
 You'll have nice, perfectly golden-yellow yolks and no funky smell.
-The technique described below will help you do just that.

-But before we get to that, let's talk about peeling the eggs.
+But before we get to the technique, let's talk about peeling the eggs.
 There's a common misconception that one cooking technique or another will make it easier or harder to peel the egg.
-But this just isn't the case.
+This just isn't the case.

-The only thing that makes an egg easy or hard to peel is how fresh the egg is.
+The main thing that makes an egg easy or hard to peel is how fresh the egg is.
 It's as simple as that.
 Fresher eggs are harder to peel, which is why those eggs you bought from the farmers market may not be the best candidates for hard-boiling.

-There's a thin membrane underneath the egg shell, and it forms a little air pocket at the bottom of the egg.
-As the egg ages, that pocket expands, which makes the shell separate from the cooked egg more easily.
+There's a thin membrane underneath the eggshell, and it forms a little air pocket at the bottom of the egg.
+As the egg ages, that pocket expands, which helps the shell separate from the cooked egg more easily.

 How Long Should I Boil the Eggs?

-The technique described below is a basic template, given that different stovetops will produce more heat (and thus boil water faster) than others.
-Also, not all pots are the same size or hold the same amount of water.
-So while we use 15 minutes as a baseline, your cooking times might vary.
+The technique described below is a basic template, but there are variables.
+Different stovetops will produce more heat (and thus boil water faster) than others, and not all pots are the same size or hold the same amount of water.
+We use 15 minutes as a baseline, but your cooking time might vary.

-For this hard boiled egg recipe you'll need a large, heavy-bottomed saucepan with a tight-fitting lid.
-And the lid does matter, because if heat escapes through the top of the pot, it will slow down the cooking.
+For this hard-boiled egg recipe, you'll need a large, heavy-bottomed saucepan with a tight-fitting lid.
+You really do need the lid because if heat escapes through the top of the pot, it will slow down the cooking.